kunstmusik/pink/README.md

 <img src="yourkit.png"/>

+Many thanks to YourKit for granting an Open Source license.
+Their software is exceptional for helping to diagnose memory and performance issues with Pink.

 YourKit supports open source projects with its full-featured Java Profiler.YourKit, LLC is the creator of <a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and <a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>, innovative and intelligent tools for profiling Java and .NET applications.